microsoft/playwright/docs/src/accessibility-testing-java.md

 - UI controls and form elements without labels that a screen reader could identify
 - Interactive elements with duplicate IDs which can confuse assistive technologies

-The following examples rely on the [`@axe-core/playwright`](https://npmjs.org/@axe-core/playwright) package which adds support for running the [axe accessibility testing engine](https://www.deque.com/axe/) as part of your Playwright tests.
+The following examples rely on the [`com.deque.html.axe-core/playwright`](https://mvnrepository.com/artifact/com.deque.html.axe-core/playwright) Maven package which adds support for running the [axe accessibility testing engine](https://www.deque.com/axe/) as part of your Playwright tests.

 <!-- TOC -->